CrediBench: Building Web-Scale Network Datasets for Information Integrity: Label Sets

+As established, the lack of large-scale benchmark stands as a bottleneck both for graph ML, and misinformation research at large.
+Our approach stands as a first step towards incorporating the various fundamental factors of source and page credibility at scale, while remaining accessible.
+This is essential for an effective misinformation detection benchmark in the rapidly evolving modern online environment.

-\textbf{Domain credibility assignment task.} The domain credibility assignment task is the main temporal node regression task we support on \method.
-The Credibility scores are assigned to the graph by matching domain names between the graph nodes and the entities of the Domain Quality Ratings (DQR) dataset \cite{dataCredibility}.
-The DQR dataset comprises approximately 11.5K web domains annotated with credibility scores collected from six different expert sources, including media organizations and independent professional fact-checkers.
+\paragraph{\textbf{Regression scores.}} The Domain Quality Ratings (DQR)~\cite{dataCredibility} dataset is among the largest sets of domains labelled with expert-driven credibility scores, comprising 11,520 such annotated domains collected from six expert sources, including media organizations and independent professional fact-checkers.
 These sources apply different scoring schemes and evaluate domains across multiple dimensions (e.g., trust, reliability, bias, and transparency).
-Among these scores, we use the Media Bias/Fact Check (MBFC) score \cite{MBFC}, which relies on human fact-checkers from the International Fact-Checking Network to assess media outlets on criteria such as factual accuracy and bias.
-In addition, we employ the first principal component (PC1), introduced by the DQR and derived from a principal component analysis (PCA) of the six scoring sources.
-The PC1 serves as an aggregate credibility measure that captures the common signal across the diverse sources, thereby mitigating variations between them.
-Both of these measures are in the range of $[0,1]$ where a higher score indicates better credibility and less misinformation.

-Figure~\ref{fig:CC-graph-construction-pipeline} shows the detailed \method pipeline for constructing our temporal text-attributed web graphs, where a one-month snapshot may contain upwards of a billion edges.
-The data provided by Common Crawl is in Web ARChive (WARC) files \cite{WARC_format}, the industry standard for web archiving.
-Metadata used to build the graph is found in Web ARChive Timestamp (WAT) files, containing HTTP response headers, links extracted from HTML pages and other metadata.
-Additionally, WARC Encapsulated Text (WET) files contain extracted plain text from web content.
+We employ DQR's per-domain First Principal Component (PC1) score, which is derived from a Principal Component Analysis (PCA) of the six scoring sources, as the ground truth scores used for regression.
+This aggregate ranges from $[0,1]$.